Gene Ontology overview

 One ontology… or three?

 As the diagram above suggests, the three GO domains (cellular component, biological process, and molecular function) are each represented by a separate root ontology term.
 All terms in a domain can trace their parentage to a root term, although there may be numerous different paths via varying numbers of intermediary terms to a ontology root.
 The three root nodes are unrelated and do not have a common parent node, and hence GO is three ontologies.
 Some graph-based software may require a single root node; in these cases, a “fake” term can be added as a parent of the three existing root nodes.

 The three GO ontologies are is a disjoint, meaning that no is a relations operate between terms from the different ontologies.
 However, other relationships such as part of and regulates do operate between the GO ontologies.
 For example, the molecular function term ‘cyclin-dependent protein kinase activity’ is part of the biological process ‘cell cycle’.
 More information about relations is available here.

-Ongoing revisions to the ontology are managed by a team of senior ontology editors with extensive experience in both biology and computational knowledge representation.
-Ontology updates are made collaboratively between the GOC ontology team and scientists who request the updates.
+GO aims to represent the current state of knowledge in biology, hence it is constantly revised and expanded as biological knowledge accumulates.
+Changes are made on a weekly basis (most relatively minor).
+Revisions to the ontology are managed by a team of ontology editors with extensive experience in both biology and computational knowledge representation.
+These updates are made collaboratively between the GOC ontology team and scientists who request the updates.
 Most requests come from scientists making GO annotations (these typically impact only a few terms each), and from domain experts in particular areas of biology (these typically revise an entire ‘branch’ of the ontology comprising many terms and relations).
-We invite researchers and computational scientists to submit requests for either new terms or new relations in the ontology.
+We invite researchers and computational scientists to submit requests for either new terms, new relations, or any other improvements to the ontology.